zippy/p2p-shipyard/docs/documentation/android/developing.md

 ---

 That's it!
 Have fun while building your hApp.
-When you are satisfied with what you have and want to release a new production version of your app, go to [Building for Production](./building-for-production).
+When you are satisfied with what you have and want to release a new production version of your app, go to [Shipping](./shipping).